kubernetes/website/content/en/docs/concepts/security/secrets-good-practices.md

 ### Improve etcd management policies

-Consider wiping / shredding the durable storage used by etcd once it is no longer in use.
+Consider wiping or shredding the durable storage used by `etcd` once it is no longer in use.

 If there are multiple `etcd` instances, configure encrypted SSL/TLS